-Jim Ridgway reported that a meeting is being set up with a small group from the Executive Committee, Jon Allan, Dan Wyant and Bill Rustem to follow up on the ARC's desire for a watershedwide permit.
+Jim Ridgway reported that a meeting is set for December 6, with a small group from the Executive Committee, Jon Allan, Dan Wyant and Bill Rustem with MDEQ to follow up on the ARC's desire for a watershed-wide permit and to discuss the challenges that the ARC communities are facing.

-Kelly Cave, Wayne County, discussed the ruling in September on the Headlee aspect of the contested case and how it contradicts the ruling on Lansing's and Jackson's stormwater utilities.
+Karen Mondora, Farmington Hills, discussed the ruling in September on the Headlee aspect of the contested case and how it contradicts the ruling on Lansing's and Jackson's stormwater utilities.
 She said Charlie Dunn filed a motion to have the Supreme Court take it up and we will have to wait to see if they decided to hear the case or not.